remance/Masendor/data/troop/readme.md

 - Weight of the weapon that will affect speed of the sub-unit (0 to 100)

-- Skill list that will be applied to the sub-unit
+- Skill list that will be applied to the sub-unit, see troop_skill.csv

-- Trait list that will be applied to the sub-unit
+- Trait list that will be applied to the sub-unit, see troop_trait.csv

 - Speed is attack speed for melee weapon, how many times troop deal damage per attack.
 Reload time for range weapon, how long it take to reload in second at speed 1x